midl-dev/midl-website.github.io/_posts/2020-05-26-Bake-or-delegate.md

 <b>Do you have sufficient knowledge and willingness to invest your time to learn all the technical nitty-gritty of Tezos protocol and infrastructure?</b>

 If you are a nerd like we are, you might find it entertaining to spend your evenings on reading through white papers and documentation.
-This is only a beginning, however.
+This is only the beginning, however.
 Once you finally know how to set up and operate a baking operation, you need to maintain it.
 The protocol is actively being improved, which means ongoing upgrades and maintenance.

 <b>Do you want to take advantage of earning rather than paying delegation fees?</b>